 2.7 The Government has high aspirations for planning policy to help contribute to the delivery of its sustainable development framework and national environmental commitments.
-This aspiration is set out in Planning Policy Statement (PPS) 1 "Delivering Sustainable Communities" and PPS22 "Renewable Energy".
+This aspiration is set out in Planning Policy Statement (PPS) 1 "Delivering Sustainable Communities with the Supplement to PPS1: Planning and Climate Change, PPS22 "Renewable Energy" together with it's Companion Guide, and the Energy White Paper of 2007.
 PPS22 states that local authorities may include development plan policies that require a percentage of the energy to be used in new residential, commercial or industrial developments to come from on-site renewable energy developments.